General Info – summary

 Flowers

 The trees are dioecious (having male and female flowers on separate plants).
 The Flowers are produced on the trunk and older branches in fascicles (here conspicuous dense clusters of up to 100 flowers grow together).
 They are cauliflorous (the production of flowers and fruits directly from the branches or trunks – photo 856).
 This presentation is similar to stamvrug (Englerophytum magalismontanum) and the tree fuchsia Halleria lucida).
 They develop in small groups or are densely massed together.
-Against the dark trunk background, the yellowish flowers and quite distinctive.
+Against the dark trunk background, the yellowish flowers are quite distinctive.
 The Calyx has 4-5 overlapping Sepals – each of which is deeply concave, yellow or greenish white and up to 4 x 3,5mm.
 The Corolla is absent (no petals).
-In the strongly unpleasantly scented (for us) Male flowers, there are usually 12 Stamens with free filaments that occur in 2 whorls.
+In the strongly unpleasantly scented (for us) Male flowers, there are usually up to 12 Stamens with free filaments that occur in 2 whorls.
 Anthers are ovate (egg shaped).
 A concave disc (a more or less fleshy development of the receptacle) is present.
 The ovary is usually absent.
 In the Female flowers, the superior Ovary has up to 4 locules which each contain 2 Ovules.
-The Styles are short, and each Stigma is thick and flattened.
+The Styles are short or absent, and each Stigma is thick and flattened.
 (Sep-Nov).

 Fruit

 The Fruit is slightly 2 to 3-lobed (usually 3) or almost spherical.
-It is a nearly spherical Drupe (or stone fruit, is a fleshy, indehiscent fruit with the seed enclosed in a stony endocarp like a peach), which is small or up to 3cm wide.
-As it matures the colour changes from green to yellow or orange and the surface becomes velvety.
+It is a nearly spherical Drupe (or stone fruit, is a fleshy, indehiscent fruit with the seed enclosed in a stony endocarp – like a peach), which is small or up to 3cm wide.
+As it matures the colour changes from green to yellow or orange and the surface becomes wrinkled and velvety.
 The ovoid Seeds are solitary by abortion.
 (Dec-Mar).

 Distribution & Ecology